-- And, of course, employee background checks, which can include all of the above.
+- Employee background checks (which can include all of the above)

 Procedural Requirements of the FCRA

-These days applicants are generally aware of their rights under the FCRA, but part of the procedural requirements for requesting and using consumer reports is to appropriately educate the individual, disclose the reasons for the background check, and to acquire written authorization from the individual prior to ordering the report from a CRA such as Victig.
+These days, applicants are generally aware of their rights under the FCRA, but part of the procedural requirements for requesting and using consumer reports is to appropriately educate the individual, disclose the reasons for the background check, and acquire written authorization from the individual prior to ordering the report from a CRA such as VICTIG.

-Failing to receive written authorization from your applicants and employees before running a background check is a surefire way to land in hot water, but one of the most common ways an organization fumbles with compliance and exposes itself to litigation is while taking adverse action.
+Failure to receive written authorization from your applicants and employees prior to running a background check is a surefire way to land in hot water.
+But one of the most common ways an organization fumbles with compliance and exposes itself to litigation is while taking adverse action.

-Adverse action is the decision not to extend an offer of employment or promotion, or to terminate employment based “in whole or in part” on information that is discovered on the applicants’ background check report.
-In other words, if an individual’s background check turns up something disqualifying, tread carefully before revoking a job offer or terminating an employee.
-Here’s what you need to keep in mind:
+Adverse action is the decision not to extend an offer of employment or promotion or to terminate employment based “in whole or in part” on information that is discovered on the applicant’s background report.
+In other words, if an individual’s background check turns up something potentially disqualifying, tread carefully before revoking a job offer or terminating an employee.

 Steps for Acquiring Authorization and Taking Adverse Action

 Before you even begin the process of conducting a check, the FCRA requires that you follow these procedural requirements:

 - Disclosure and pre-authorization